nmigen1/nmigen/README.md

 nMigen is *not* a "Python-to-FPGA" conventional high level synthesis (HLS) tool.
 It will *not* take a Python program as input and generate a hardware implementation of it.
+If you prefer this style of HLS, you may wish to try [MyHDL](https://myhdl.org).
 In nMigen, the Python program is executed by a regular Python interpreter, and it emits explicit statements in the FHDL domain-specific language.
-Writing a conventional HLS tool that uses nMigen as an internal component might be a good idea, on the other hand :)
+Writing a conventional HLS tool, similar to MyHDL, that uses nMigen as an internal component might be a good idea, on the other hand :)

 ### Installation